Machine-learning recovery of foreground wedge-removed 21-cm light cones for high-$z$ galaxy mapping: Galaxy Recovery

 With respect to (1), it is of interest to quantify how well the galaxy luminosity function (LF) measured in the predicted ionized regions matches the LF of galaxies located in the ground-truth ionized regions.
 To summarize the implications an imperfect light-cone recovery will induce on the inferred galaxy LF, we compute a multiplicative correction factor to map from the inferred to the true galaxy LF.

-To perform this analysis, we adopt the relationship between halo mass and rest-UV luminosity in \cite{Jordan2017} (see Figure \ref{fig:lumo_mass_curves}), a semi-empirical model calibrated to high-z luminosity functions from \cite{Bouwens2015}.
+To perform this analysis, we adopt the relationship between halo mass and rest-UV luminosity in \cite{Jordan2017} (see Figure \ref{fig:lumo_mass_curves}), a semi-empirical model calibrated to high-z luminosity functions from \cite{Bouwens2015}, consistent with the \cite{Parketal_v3} parameterization employed in \texttt{21cmFASTv3}.
 The model assumes a double power-law relationship between halo mass and the efficiency of star formation, and a constant conversion factor between star formation rate and UV luminosity from the \texttt{BPASS} version 1.0 models (\citealt{Eldridge2009}) for solar metallicity stars forming at a constant rate for $100\,\text{Myr}$.
 Dust reddening is neglected in these models for simplicity.

 Having converted the halo catalogues into galaxy catalogues using the aforementioned relation, we sort galaxies using an analogous classification scheme to that presented in Table \ref{tab:voxel_classification}: